Hypatech/ULTRAKILL-Speedrunner-Issues/README.md

 - Make seperate issues for each change you want to see, so that they can be tracked and discussed seperately.
 - Title your issues in a (relatively) sane way.
 - Please include as much information as possible about the change, as it'll be more likely to be implemented that way.
 Videos and pictures welcome.
+- If reporting a bug, try your best to include steps to reproduce it in the issue description.